cenkalti/dalga/README.md

 Usage
 -----

 First, you need a config file.
-Please see ``dalga.ini`` file from the repository.
+You can use ``dalga.ini`` file from the repository as a template.

 To create a table for storing jobs::